survivejs/react-book/manuscript/04_implementing_notes.md

 ## On Ids

-You probably noticed those ids at the definition above.
-Ids will become valuable as we grow the project.
-A naive way to deal with them is to rely on array indexing.
-That becomes troublesome quite soon, though.
+We could have skipped ids in our definition.
+This would become problematic as we grow our application, though.
 For instance if you are referring to data based on array indices and the data changes, each reference has to change too.
-That is somewhat undesirable.
+We can avoid that easily.

-Instead it can be valuable to use a proper indexing scheme here.
-Normally this is solved by a backend.
+Normally the problem is solved by a backend.
 As we don't have one yet, we'll need to improvise something.
-A standard known as [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) describes a good way to do this.
-We'll be using Node.js implementation of it.
+A standard known as [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) allows us to generate unique ids.
+We'll be using Node.js implementation known as *node-uuid*.
 Invoke

 > npm i node-uuid --save

 at the project root to get it installed.

 If you open up Node.js cli (`node`) and try the following, you can see what kind of ids it outputs.

 ```javascript
 > uuid = require('node-uuid')